amit0117/low_level_design/elevatorSystem/README.md

 # Elevator Control System

-A comprehensive Low-Level Design (LLD) implementation of an elevator control system using Python, demonstrating advanced object-oriented design principles and design patterns.
+A comprehensive Low-Level Design (LLD) implementation of an elevator control system using Python, demonstrating advanced object-oriented design principles, design patterns, and concurrent programming techniques.

 ## 🏗️ System Architecture

-This elevator system implements a robust, scalable architecture using multiple design patterns:
+This elevator system implements a robust, scalable architecture using multiple design patterns and threading concepts:

 ### Core Design Patterns Used